skippyr/flamerial.vim/README.md

 	<h2>Installation And Usage</h2>
 		<h3>Using A Package Manager (recommended)</h3>
 			<p>The easiest way of installating and managing themes and plugins for Vim and Neovim is by using a package manager.
 To install this theme, you basically need to use a rule that points to this repository when adjusting your plugins.</p>
 			<p>Here are instructions for popular package managers.
-If you use another one not listed, you can refer to its documentation, but their usage might not be very different.</p>
+If you use another one not listed, you can refer to its documentation, but its usage might not be very different.</p>
 			<h4><a href="https://github.com/junegunn/vim-plug">vim-plug</a></h4>
 				<ul>
 					<li>Add this <code>Plug</code> rule to your plugins configuration:</li>